+In this case the Court did not provide sufficient elements to justify its decision according to our analysis.
+The Court claimed that the emission of electromagnetic waves falls within the extended meaning of the expression "dangerous throwing of things".
 As far as the word "things" is concerned, the Court satisfied its argumentative commitment to extensive interpretation providing suitable reasons.
 The Court argued that the case of electromagnetic waves falls under the extension of the predicate "things" according to a systemic argument that relies, in turn, on scientific considerations as to the physical nature of waves.
-The counter argument provided by the defense, according to which the legislature intended the term to be referred only to material things, is not complete, since the defense provided no evidence of this fact.
+The counter argument provided by the defense, according to which the legislature intended the term to be referred only to material things, was not complete, since the defense provided no evidence of this fact.
 The argument from legislative intention was not properly used, since its premises were lacking: the defense just expressed its own intuition, not unwarranted in itself, about what the 1930 legislature intended to say.
 As a consequence, the Court was entitled to claim that "things" applies to the electromagnetic waves released by Vatican Radio according to the interpretive standards accepted in the Italian judicial community.
-These standards, in particular, single out the relevant properties of the subject of regulation and thus the conditions of application of the term "things" as to the case at hand.
+These standards, in particular, single out the relevant characteristics of the subject of regulation and thus the conditions of application of the term "things" as to the case at hand.

 Conversely, the qualification of waves emission as an act of "throwing" was highly questionable.
 The Court merely claimed that the standard uses of the term "throwing" cover a number of different actions, so that the content of this term is not vague but general: it does not yield borderline cases being its extension highly inclusive.
-As a consequence, the emission of electromagnetic waves would clearly fall under the meaning of "throwing", according to the Court, as supported by the poetic use of the term in the 13th century.
+As a consequence, the emission of electromagnetic waves would clearly fall under the meaning of "throwing", according to the Court, as supported by the poetic use of the term in the thirteenth century.

 It has to be noticed, however, that the term "throwing" is not highly general as assumed by the Court.
-The judges simply mentioned an idiomatic or metaphorical use of the term ("throwing a cry") that is not sufficient to assess its extension in ordinary language.
-Moreover, the poetic use of this term in the 13th century is not relevant in legal interpretation: this is not an accepted canon of argumentation and statutory construction in Italian adjudication, since it does not single out a semantic standard neither at the time in which the law was enacted (original meaning), nor at the time in which the law is applied (current meaning).
-Notwithstanding Dante's greatness and his majestic use of the 13th century Italian, if even poetic and marginal uses fall within the framework of admissibility (together with ordinary and legally technical uses), one can suspect serious violations of the rule of law or of the principle of legality in criminal law.
-One might always find some marginal or eccentric linguistic uses that would justify an extensive interpretation, if poetic language would be within the repertoire of linguistic uses that determine admissible legal interpretations.
+The judges simply mentioned an idiomatic and metaphorical use of the term ("throwing a cry") that is not sufficient to assess its extension in ordinary language.
+Moreover, the poetic use of the term in the thirteenth century is not an accepted canon of argumentation and statutory construction in Italian adjudication, since it does not single out a semantic standard neither at the time in which the law was enacted (original meaning), nor at the time in which the law is applied (current meaning).
+Notwithstanding Dante's greatness and his majestic use of the thirteenth century Italian, if even poetic and marginal uses fall within the framework of admissibility (together with ordinary and legally technical uses), one can suspect serious violations of the rule of law or of the principle of legality in criminal law.